sjmeis/CRAML_Beta/README.md

  And then you're good to go!

 ## Starting Up ##

-The only important step to complete before firing up CRAML is to take note of the format and location of your input data.
+The most important step to complete before firing up CRAML is to take note of the format and location of your input data.
 For CRAML, two basic input types are in play:

 1. **Text Data**: these are the files that contain the *text* field to be extracted and processed.
 Of course, these files can also contain other fields, which can be included later on.
 The text is most important, as the context rules are created from here.
 2. **Meta-Data**: this type of input is optional, in the case that metadata is contained in separate files outside of those included with the text data.

 Both input types should already be "semi-structured", i.e. contained in `csv` or `xml` format, ideally with a unique identifier field.
-The goal is now to take these inputs, and output a unified and labeled dataset.

 With these in hand, all you need to do is run: `CRAML_Tool.py`.
 This will open the CRAML UI in your default browser as a locally-hosted web application.
 Note that you must run the file from its original location.
 As an alternative for Windows users, navigate to the `CRAML_Tool` directory and try out **CRAML_Tool.exe**.